-The LMAP program allows large programs extending for more than one semester to be carried out with multi-year approval at the beginning.
-An LMAP is a program with well-defined goals that from the outset clearly requires a large number of nights to bring to completion.
-The program is not to be open-ended, but must have a well-justified total number of nights required for the complete project.
-Thus LMAPs will generally be directed toward obtaining a high quality, coherent, homogeneous data set that will allow scientific questions of major importance to be addressed in a thorough, systematic manner.
-LMAPs normally are defined as those requiring 10 or more nights per semester, though programs of fewer than 10 nights/year may qualify for LMAP status if specifically justified.
+An LMAP is a program with well-defined objectives that requires a large number of nights to bring to completion.
+LMAPs will generally be directed toward obtaining a high quality, coherent, homogeneous data set that will allow scientific questions of major importance to be addressed in a thorough, systematic manner.
+The UC LMAP program allows programs extending for more than one semester to be carried out with multi-year approval from the beginning.
+The program is not to be open-ended, but must have a well-justified total number of nights required to bring the project to completion.
+LMAPs normally are defined as those requiring 10 or more nights per semester, though programs of fewer nights may qualify for LMAP status if specifically justified.
 No more than 30% of the UC Keck time will be devoted to LMAPs.
 It is expected that LMAPs will generally involve the collaboration of a fairly large group of UC PIs.

 To obtain approval for an LMAP, a special proposal must be submitted at the outset.
 The scientific discussion with figures and references should be no longer than 10 pages with a 20 page maximum for the entire LMAP proposal.
-Along with the normally-required sections, it must include the following items:
+In addition to the normally-required sections, it must include the following items:

 3. For programs lasting more than two years, the program should be structured so that intermediate results will be published before the entire project is completed.
-These milestones should be discussed carefully.
+These milestones and intermediate results should be discussed carefully in the proposal.

-5. If results to be obtained with other telescopes are an important part of the project, this should be made clear, and information should be provided that will allow the TAC to judge the likelihood of such data being available.
+6. If results to be obtained with other telescopes are an important part of the project, this should be made clear.
+Information should be provided that will allow the TAC to judge the likelihood of such data being available.